foundriesio/docs/source/user-guide/fioctl/index.rst

 Set device tag
   ``fioctl devices config updates <device_name> --tag <tag>``
     Filter the Targets a device will accept by tag.
-For example, to move a device from accepting 'devel' builds to 'master' builds.
+For example, to move a device from accepting 'devel' builds to 'main' builds.
 See the :ref:`ref-advanced-tagging` section for more examples.

   .. code-block:: console

      $ fioctl devices config updates ein --tag devel
-     Changing tag from: master -> devel
+     Changing tag from: main -> devel

 Set app(s) to be enabled
   ``fioctl devices config updates <device_name> --apps <app_name1>,<app_name2>``